The cost of a passport depends on the type of passport service applied for and whether it is on a regular basis or Tatkal.

-- While making online payment for applications under the Tatkaal scheme, applicants need only pay the fee applicable under the normal scheme category, and the remaining Tatkaal fee should be paid in cash.
+- While making online payment for applications under the Tatkal scheme, applicants need only pay the fee applicable under the normal scheme category, and the remaining Tatkal fee should be paid in cash.

 - For debit / credit cards, banks charge 1.5% + Service Tax as applicable on every transaction.
 This does not apply for SBI and Associate Banks.

 - Online payment remains valid for one year from the first appointment date and applications must be submitted within this time.
 If not, the payment will be considered forfeited, and a new payment will have to be made.

 - At Citizen Service Centres (CSCs), payment can be made by credit / debit card.

 - Payments can be made in cash at any of the Passport Seva Kendras (PSKs)

 - For Tatkal applications, the entire application amount of the normal application fee plus Tatkal fee can be paid in one go, unlike online payments for Tatkal applications.